RomainOr/RomainOr.github.io/content/courses/iut/index.md

 <span style="color:#e29f61">_Introduction to Computer Architecture_</span> presents the principles behind the organization of computer components and the relationships between them, including memory management, Von Neumann architecture and instruction flow.
 Also introduces C language and pointer manipulation.
 {style="text-align: justify;"}

-<span style="color:#e29f61">_Numerical methods_<span/> describes floating-point numbers and their representation, and deals with the approximation of numbers by series and the polynomial approximation of functions.
+<span style="color:#e29f61">_Numerical Methods_</span> describes floating-point numbers and their representation, and deals with the approximation of numbers by series and the polynomial approximation of functions.
 {style="text-align: justify;"}

-<span style="color:#e29f61">_Numerical tools for descriptive statistics_<span/> reviews the main definitions, measurements and graphical representations of statistics, to introduce correlation coefficients and linear regression (using the R language).
+<span style="color:#e29f61">_Numerical Tools for Descriptive Statistics_</span> reviews the main definitions, measurements and graphical representations of statistics, to introduce correlation coefficients and linear regression (using the R language).
 {style="text-align: justify;"}

-<span style="color:#e29f61">_Algorithmic complexity_<span/> evaluates and demonstrates a program's resource consumption as a function of the consumption of a program's resources as a function of the data structures or algorithms used.
+<span style="color:#e29f61">_Algorithmic Complexity_</span> evaluates and demonstrates a program's resource consumption as a function of the consumption of a program's resources as a function of the data structures or algorithms used.
 {style="text-align: justify;"}

-<span style="color:#e29f61">_Performance_<span/> evaluates a program's resource consumption according to the data structures or algorithms used.
+<span style="color:#e29f61">_Performance_</span> evaluates a program's resource consumption according to the data structures or algorithms used.
 {style="text-align: justify;"}